lisaxeverest/15.S60_2025/5_linear_programming/README.md

 # Session 6: Introduction to Linear Optimization (Excel, Julia, Python)

-In this session, we introduce some of the most common software tools used to solve linear optimization problems: Excel (Solver), Julia (JuMP), and Python (CVXPy).
+In this session, we introduce some of the most commonly used software tools used to solve linear optimization problems: Excel (Solver), Julia (JuMP), and Python (CVXPy).
 Additionally, to motivate each of these tools, we'll also cover:
 1. Advanced Excel tools: Pivot Tables, Goal Seek.
 2. Introduction to the Julia programming language.
 3. Solving LPs using the Primal-Dual Hybrid Gradient algorithm in Python's CVXPy.